OpenEvalProject/evals/manuscripts/elife-17210/v3/manuscript.md

 Given the long-standing interest in ferritin for medical engineering (Babincova et al., 2000), the extensive research on its magnetic properties (Papaefthymiou, 2010), and the ease with which magnetic heating can be measured, it is surprisingly difficult to find any published evidence for magnetic heating in ferritin.
 One report on the subject concludes simply that there is none: ferritin shells reconstituted with a magnetite core produced no measurable magnetic heating (SLP < 0.1 W/g), whereas doping the iron with varying amounts of cobalt did produce some modest heating rates (Fantechi et al., 2014).
 Why is native ferritin such a poor heater?
 Both theory and experiment show that the efficiency of heating magnetic nanoparticles depends strongly on the particle size, and plummets steeply below 10 nm (Fortin et al., 2007; Purushotham and Ramanujan, 2010).
 Magnetite particles smaller than 8 nm are not considered useful for magnetic hyperthermia (Fantechi et al., 2015).
 The iron core of ferritin measures only 5–6 nm in diameter.
 Furthermore, the ferric hydroxide material in native ferritin has much lower magnetic susceptibility than magnetite (~8-fold, Zborowski et al., 1996).

 So, based on the literature, the heating rate for ferritin is too low to be measurable.
 Obviously this casts doubt on the claims of Stanley et al. (2015) that they activated ion channels through heating ferritin.
-For the sake of keeping the argument alive, and to evaluate potential future developments, let us instead suppose that ferritin could be engineered to produce a specific heating rate of(17)P=30Wg of metal
+For the sake of keeping the argument alive, and to evaluate potential future developments, let us instead suppose that ferritin could be engineered to produce a specific heating rate of

+$$
+P=30\frac{W}{g of metal}
+$$

 This is the highest value obtained by filling the ferritin shell with cobalt-doped magnetite (Fantechi et al., 2014) and thus a generous estimate of what might be accomplished by future engineering of ferritin complexes inside cells.
-Assuming this specific heating rate, a single ferritin particle with 2400 iron atoms generates heat at a rate of(18)Q=7×10−18W
+Assuming this specific heating rate, a single ferritin particle with 2400 iron atoms generates heat at a rate of

+$$
+Q=7\times10^{−18}W
+$$

 This heat flux will produce a temperature gradient in the surrounding medium (Figure 2).
-As Stanley et al. (2015) state, the temperature indeed decays as the inverse distance r from the particle (Feynman et al., 1963, Ch 12), namely(19)T(r)=Q4πκ1r
+As Stanley et al. (2015) state, the temperature indeed decays as the inverse distance $r$ from the particle (Feynman et al., 1963, Ch 12), namely

-where(20)κ=0.61 Wm⋅K
+$$
+T(r)=\frac{Q}{4\piκ}\frac{1}{r}
+$$

+where

+$$
+κ=0.61 \frac{W}{m⋅K}
+$$

 is the thermal conductivity of water.
-Right at the surface of the ferritin sphere the temperature increase is highest, namely(21)Tferritin=T(6 nm)=1.5×10−10K
+Right at the surface of the ferritin sphere the temperature increase is highest, namely

+$$
+T_{ferritin}=T(6 nm)=1.5\times10^{−10}K
+$$

 This is a very tiny increase.
-Activation of a TRPV1 channel requires about 5 K of increase relative to body temperature (
+Activation of a TRPV1 channel requires about 5 K of increase relative to body temperature (Cao et al., 2013).
+So the temperature increase expected, even from a futuristic optimized ferritin, is more than 10 orders of magnitude too small.

 ![Figure 2.](https://cdn.elifesciences.org/articles/17210/elife-17210-fig2-v3.jpg)

-**Figure 2.:** The same argument applies to a ferritin sphere heated from its magnetic core (top) and a spherical cell with a large number of heated ferritins on its surface (bottom).DOI: http://dx.doi.org/10.7554/eLife.17210.004
+**Figure 2.:** The same argument applies to a ferritin sphere heated from its magnetic core (top) and a spherical cell with a large number of heated ferritins on its surface (bottom).

 The assumption underlying Equation (19) is that thermal transport from the magnetic particle to the surrounding medium follows Fourier’s Law, in which the heat flux is proportional to the temperature gradient.
 This is a good approximation, as long as the length scales of the problem are large compared to the mean free path of the heat carriers, which are phonons in the current problem.
 In water, the phonon mean free path is ~0.3 nm, about the size of a water molecule (Rabin, 2002).
 Indeed, all the relevant dimensions are at least 10-fold larger than that, namely the size of the ferritin particle, the size of the ion channel protein, and the distance from ferritin to ion channel.
 One therefore expects that non-Fourier heat transport will make only small corrections to the above results, on the order of 10% or less (Chen, 1996).

 Another effect resulting from thermal physics at small scales is the thermal resistance to heat flow at the boundary between two materials.
 A given heat flux across the boundary will produce a discontinuous step in temperature between the two materials.
 How large is this step for heated nanoparticles?
-Ge et al. (2004) followed thermal transfer between a metal nanoparticle with organic coating and the surrounding water, and observed a thermal conductance of(22)G=2×108Wm2⋅K,
+Ge et al. (2004) followed thermal transfer between a metal nanoparticle with organic coating and the surrounding water, and observed a thermal conductance of

+$$
+G=2\times10^{8}\frac{W}{m^{2}⋅K},
+$$

 largely independent of particle size.
-With the heat flux produced by our ferritin particle the resulting temperature step would be(23)ΔTferritin=Q4πR21G=7×10−11K.
+With the heat flux produced by our ferritin particle the resulting temperature step would be

+$$
+ΔT_{ferritin}=\frac{Q}{4\piR^{2}}\frac{1}{G}=7\times10^{−11}K.
+$$

 Again, an exceedingly tiny contribution.

 It appears that there is no possibility of raising the temperature by several degrees near a single nanoparticle, even if the heating rate were 1000-fold higher.
 While there have been isolated reports of such magnetic heating effects near synthetic nanoparticles (Huang et al., 2010; Riedinger et al., 2013; Piñol et al., 2015), they have met a good amount of skepticism.
 As has been pointed out repeatedly, there is no known physical mechanism for such an effect (Rabin, 2002; Keblinski et al., 2006; Gupta et al., 2010), and it has been suggested that the underlying methods of thermometry should be reevaluated (Dutz and Hergt, 2013; 2014).

 Moving on from single-particle heating one may ask whether the many other ferritins expressed on the same cell, though they are at greater distance, might contribute to heating the local environment.
-Suppose one can express Nferritins=10,000 TRPV1-ferritin complexes on the surface of a spherical cell with rcell=5μm radius.
+Suppose one can express $N_{ferritins}=10,000$ TRPV1-ferritin complexes on the surface of a spherical cell with $r_{cell}=5\mum$ radius.
 That is about 10-fold the natural expression level in sensory neurons.
 One can treat the heat production of those 10,000 ferritins as distributed evenly over the surface of the cell.
 Then the temperature gradient outside the cell again follows a 1/r profile (Figure 2).
-At the surface of the cell the resulting temperature increase will be(24)Tcell=Q Nferritins4π κ rcell=1.7×10−9K
+At the surface of the cell the resulting temperature increase will be

+$$
+T_{cell}=\frac{Q N_{ferritins}}{4\pi κ r_{cell}}=1.7\times10^{−9}K
+$$

 Unfortunately this is still too low by 9 orders of magnitude.
 So one cannot achieve activation of single neurons this way, which is of course a central goal of genetically expressed activators.

 Suppose now that one expresses this number of ferritin-TRPV1 complexes on every neuron in the brain.
 Would that perhaps be sufficient to heat the entire organ?
-At that density, the heating rate per unit mass of brain will be(25)Pbrain=Q Nferritins43π  rcell31ρbrain=1.2×10−4Wg,
+At that density, the heating rate per unit mass of brain will be

+$$
+P_{brain}=\frac{Q N_{ferritins}}{\frac{4}{3}\pi  r_{cell}^{3}}\frac{1}{ρ_{brain}}=1.2\times10^{−4}\frac{W}{g},
+$$

-where ρbrain=1.03 g/cm3 is the specific density.
-For comparison, the resting metabolic rate of brain tissue is ~1.2×10−2 W/g, and the resulting heat is carried away and regulated by the processes that keep the organ’s temperature stable.
+where $ρ_{brain}=1.03 g/cm^{3}$ is the specific density.
+For comparison, the resting metabolic rate of brain tissue is ~$1.2\times10^{−2} W/g$, and the resulting heat is carried away and regulated by the processes that keep the organ’s temperature stable.
 Heating of ferritin throughout the entire brain would therefore contribute only a 1% increase to the heat already being generated from basal activity: this will not overwhelm the homothermic regulation mechanisms sufficiently to open TRPV1 channels.

 In summary, it seems very unlikely that the effects reported in Stanley et al. (2015) have anything to do with heating ferritin.
 The available evidence says that native ferritin produces no measurable magnetic heating at all.
 Even if we ignore that and assume a generous heating rate, namely the largest reported using a custom metal alloy for the ferritin core, the resulting effects are too small to matter by enormous factors of 1010 (single-channel activation) and 109 (for single-neuron activation).